JanaAbuhamed/SOEN-341-Campus-Events-Ticketing/README.md

 ## Objective

 ## About
-This project is Campus Events & Ticketing Web Application
+This project is a Campus Events & Ticketing Web Application

-This application allows the users to look for and register to campus events.
+The application allows the users to look for and register to campus events.

 **FEATURES**